whatdoyoumin/htx-project/readme.md

 ## Deployment Architecture

-“To reduce complexity and deployment time, a single `docker-compose.yml` is reused across 3 EC2 instances.
-Each machine only runs the services it needs via `docker compose up service-name`.”
+The application was split into four different EC2 instances, with Search UI, ASR API, and Elasticsearch nodes split into different instances.
+This ensures high availability of the application.
+To reduce complexity and deployment time, a single docker-compose.yml is reused across 3 EC2 instances.
+Each machine only runs the services it needs via docker compose up service-name.

+This approach simplifies deployment by maintaining a single configuration file, optimizes resource usage by running only necessary services per instance, improves fault isolation to minimize downtime, and enables independent scaling and easier debugging of each component.

 | EC2 Instance | Role                        | Services                |
 |--------------|-----------------------------|-------------------------|